 Based on the way the technology works, when the antenna picks up a cellular signal, it can help increase your upload speeds (e.g., when your computer is sending information out, like when you’re sending an email or your audio and video is sent through Zoom) through your mobile router, but it may not help or can even reduce your download speeds (i.e., when your computer is receiving information, like when you’re trying to open a document or stream Netflix).

-Unlike a MiMo antenna, which uses multiple antennas to receive signals (and uses the “best” signal from those antennas to get you the fastest speeds), boosters only use one antenna and amplifies whatever signal it receives through it.
-So while boosters can help in some limited circumstances, a MiMo antenna will be more helpful than a booster in the majority of settings you’ll find yourself in- the super helpful Mobile Internet Resource Center estimates that MiMo antennas are actually better in up to 80% of circumstances.
+So while boosters can help in some limited circumstances, a MiMo antenna will be more helpful than a booster in the majority of settings you’ll find yourself in.
+In fact, the super helpful Mobile Internet Resource Center estimates that MiMo antennas are actually better in up to 80% of circumstances.

-So if you have all the money in the world (hi, can you adopt me?), a cell signal booster may be a handy tool in your mobile internet arsenal, but if you’re looking for the most bang for your buck, a MiMo antenna is probably the way to go.
+If you have all the money in the world (hi, can you adopt me?), a cell signal booster may be a handy tool in your mobile internet arsenal, but if you’re looking for the most bang for your buck, a MiMo antenna is probably the way to go.

-The fancy tech gear is only part of the equation- your router will be totally useless without a mobile hotspot data plan.
+The fancy tech gear is only part of the equation.
+Your router will be totally useless without a mobile hotspot data plan.
 Most plans will provide you with a tiny plastic SIM card that you will put into your mobile router (these plans are typically provisioned specifically for use with mobile routers, and your cell phone’s SIM card won’t work as an alternative).

 Before you purchase any plans, though, be sure to read the fine print and understand what you’re purchasing- are there activation or cancellation fees?
 Are you paying an introductory rate that will later be increased?
 Is the data throttled at a certain point (looking at you, AT&T)?